 According to McGinley, it’s important for parents to find the balance between accepting their child’s unique interests and encouraging their child to develop social skills and additional interests outside of their comfort zone.
 By granting unlimited access to video games, McGinley believes parents offer their children nothing more than a quick fix.
 The fixation may be a convenient coping skill for facing the hardships of a long, difficult day at school, but it will not be the healthiest path into adulthood.

 “If young people with Asperger’s and high-functioning autism aren’t encouraged and helped to develop social skills and independent living skills, there will be a direct correlation to how many friends they have, and how successful they are in school and on the job later in life,” advises McGinley.
 “They may be soothed in the short term, but that deep underlying desire to make friends or have a boyfriend or girlfriend will remain a source of constant dissatisfaction and further isolation.”

 McGinley recommends that parents encourage their child to develop interpersonal skills off of the computer and set limits how often their child uses or talks about video games.
 He also advises parents to offer incentives to balance time on gaming and time spent doing social activities.
 For example, parents could agree to allow their child a certain amount of time to play video games each week in exchange for the child’s participation in an after-school activity.

 Finding Programs That Can Help

 Talisman summer camps, for example, have helped countless kids ages 8 to 17 who have been diagnosed with special needs.
-With a highly structured daily schedule, a small staff-to-camper ratio, an emphasis on personal accountability, and plenty of fun and adventure, Talisman camps have been a first choice of families since 1980.
+With a highly structured daily schedule, a small staff-to-camper ratio, an emphasis on personal accountability, and plenty of fun and adventure, Talisman camps have been a logical choice of families since 1980.